LearnEverything/acktueli/src/pages/docs/APPROACH.md

 ### `Polite`
 Usually the first `approach` to be taken.
 Sometimes it's only best to record `positive reactions` at first.
 Also, it might be good to also use the `secretive` approach, but don't mention it.

+### `Reserved`
+Sometimes, Acktueli has a conflict with namespacing or use of glyphs with other platforms.
+Symbols like _@_ can be changed to _(a)_ to better fit in with these systems.

 ### `Newbie`
-Just a lot of clarification and `expressive visual indicators`.
+Just a lot of clarification and `clipart`.

 ### `Casual`
-Sometimes you want to just want to use a little bit more `expressive visual indicators` because things get boring.
+Sometimes you want to just want to use a little bit more `clipart` because things get boring.
 Feel free to cast some spells and cause drama.

+### `Artistic`
+Heavy use of `clipart` to the point where it might not carry any semantic value but be for pure aethetic qualities.

 ### `Rude`
 23423dsiafaefa09efasoisadfawelkawjefaefaksljfdbwonk bwonk bwwonkknknknknn, bwonk bwonk.